 • When implementing a T&E solution, your vendor will need a clear and unambiguous travel policy, providing you with the perfect opportunity to write, update or improve yours.

-It hence shouldn’t come as a surprise that using a T&E management tool increases the average rate of T&E compliance by 26 percentage points (Aberdeen Group, 2016), while also reducing the amount of time your employees spend on unproductive and tedious tasks like filling out expense reports.
+It hence shouldn’t come as a surprise that using a T&E management tool increases the average rate of T&E compliance by 26 percentage points (Aberdeen Group, 2016), while also reducing the amount of time your employees spend on unproductive and tedious tasks like filling out expenses reports.

-Finally, it is important to keep in mind that increasing compliance with your corporate T&E policy is not a one-time thing.
-Ensuring high compliance rates in the long run is an on-going process, requiring constant care and adjustment.
+Finally, it is important to keep in mind that increasing compliance rates with your corporate T&E policy is not a one-time thing.
+Ensuring high compliance rates, in the long run, is an ongoing process, requiring constant care and adjustment.
 Your employees’ needs and wants will keep changing, as well as your organization’s business objectives and culture.
 To keep compliance rates high, it is therefore indispensable that you keep updating your travel policy.